zulfachafidz/Telco_Churn_Insight-_Prediksi_Kehilangan_Pelanggan_dengan_Algoritma_Random_Forest_dan_Decision_Tree/README.md

 # Telco Churn Insight: Memprediksi Kehilangan Pelanggan dengan Algoritma Random Forest dan Decision Tree

-## Deskripsi
+## Description
-Masalah utama dalam dunia bisnis adalah Customer Churn, atau kehilangan pelanggan, terutama dalam industri telekomunikasi yang mengalami persaingan yang sangat ketat.
-Berdasarkan penelitian, rata-rata tingkat churn bulanan di antara empat operator nirkabel teratas di AS adalah 1,9% hingga 2%.
-Tingkat churn pelanggan menjadi isu krusial bagi perusahaan telekomunikasi karena berdampak signifikan pada tingkat pertumbuhan perusahaan.
+The main problem in the business world is customer churn, or losing customers, especially in the telecommunications industry, which experiences very tight competition.
+To overcome this problem, an analysis was carried out to help the company understand how many customers have the potential to switch providers.

-## Tujuan
+## analysis objectives
-Mengembangkan model klasifikasi menggunakan decision tree dan Random Forest untuk meramalkan kehilangan pelanggan dalam perusahaan telekomunikasi.
-Harapannya, model yang dihasilkan dapat membantu perusahaan memahami seberapa banyak pelanggan yang meninggalkan bisnis dan alasan di balik keputusan mereka untuk pergi.
+Developing a classification model using decision trees and Random Forest to predict customer loss in telecommunications companies.
+The hope is that the resulting model can help companies understand how many customers are leaving the business and the reasons behind their decision to leave.

 ## Data Collection
-Dataset diperoleh langsung dari GitHub melalui sumber berikut: [Telco-Customer-Churn Dataset](https://github.com/arubhasy/dataset/blob/main/Telco-Customer-Churn.csv)
+The dataset was obtained directly from GitHub via the following source: [Telco-Customer-Churn Dataset](https://github.com/arubhasy/dataset/blob/main/Telco-Customer-Churn.csv)

 ## Bahasa
-**Bahasa Pemrograman**: Python
+**Programming Language**: Python

-**Library yang digunakan**: numpy, pandas, matplotlib, plotly express, seaborn, scikit-learn
+**Libraries used**: numpy, pandas, matplotlib, plotly express, seaborn, scikit-learn

-## Analisis Data
+## Data Analysis
 ### 1. Data Understanding
-Pemahaman terkait data melibatkan analisis tipe data, volume tiap kategori, dan perbandingan antara customer churn dan no churn.
+Understanding data involves analyzing data types, the volume of each category, and comparing customer churn and no churn.

 ### 2. Data Preparation
-- **Data Cleaning**: Menggunakan metode menghapus null value karena hanya sedikit data yang bernilai null.
+- **Data Cleaning**: Uses a method of removing null values ​​because only a small amount of data has null values.
-- **Data Transformation**: Melakukan perubahan tipe data dan menghapus kolom yang tidak digunakan.
+- **Data Transformation**: Changes the data type and deletes unused columns.

 ### 3. Splitting data
-Pemisahan antara data test dan data train menggunakan rasio 80:20.
+The separation between test data and train data uses a ratio of 80:20.

 ### 4. Modelling
-Penerapan metode klasifikasi menggunakan algoritma Decision Tree dan Random Forest.
+Application of classification methods using the Decision Tree and Random Forest algorithms.

-### 5. Hasil Modelling dan Evaluasi Model
+### 5. Modeling Results and Model Evaluation
 #### Decision Tree
-Tingkat akurasi sebesar 72% dengan evaluasi positif yang lebih tinggi dibandingkan negatif.
-Evaluasi menunjukkan TN (True Negative) sebanyak 852 dan TP (True Positive) sebanyak 166.
+The accuracy rate is 72% with positive evaluations being higher than negative.
+The evaluation showed that the TN (True Negative) was 852 and the TP (True Positive) was 166.

 #### Random Forest
-Tingkat akurasi sebesar 81% dengan evaluasi positif yang lebih tinggi dibandingkan negatif.
-Evaluasi menunjukkan TN sebanyak 959 dan TP sebanyak 174.
+The accuracy rate is 81% with positive evaluations being higher than negative.
+Evaluation shows TN of 959 and TP of 174.

-Berdasarkan perbandingan, model menggunakan algoritma Random Forest lebih baik dengan hasil evaluasi sebagai berikut:
+Based on the comparison, the model using the Random Forest algorithm is better with the following evaluation results:
 - **Accuracy**: 81%
 - **Precision**: 85%
 - **Recall**: 91%
 - **F1-Score**: 88%

-### 6. Identifikasi Variable yang Berpengaruh Terhadap Customer Churn
+### 6. Identify variables that influence customer churn
-Feature Importance menggunakan Random Forest menunjukkan bahwa variabel yang paling berpengaruh adalah Total Charges.
+Feature Importance using Random Forest shows that the most influential variable is Total Charges.

-Kesimpulan: pelanggan dengan Total Charges tinggi berpotensi melakukan churn lebih cepat.
+Conclusion: customers with high Total Charges have the potential to churn more quickly.